purpleclay/dns53/docs/reference/cli/dns53.md

 ---
+description: "Learn how to use the DNS 53 command line for privately broadcasting your EC2 instance"
 icon: material/console
 ---

 # Command Line

 Dynamic DNS within Amazon Route 53.
-Expose your EC2 quickly, easily and privately within a Route 53 Private Hosted Zone (PHZ).
+Expose your EC2 quickly, easily, and privately within a Route 53 Private Hosted Zone (PHZ).

 Your EC2 will be exposed through a dynamically generated resource record that will automatically be deleted when dns53 exits.
 Let dns53 name your resource record for you, or customise it to your needs.